bbauska/zombiePolitics/README.md

-war was so aestheticized by the dominant media that it resembled an advertisement for a tourist industry The upshot is that the meaning of war was rhetorically, visu­ ally, and materially expanded to name, legitimate, and wage battles against social problems involving drugs, poverty, and our newfound enemy, Mexican immigrants.
+war was so aestheticized by the dominant media that it resembled an advertisement for a tourist industry The upshot is that the meaning of war was rhetorically, visu­ ally, and materially expanded to name, legitimate, and wage battles against social problems involving drugs, poverty, and our newfound enemy, Mexican immigrants.</p>

-As war became normalized as t.he central fimction of power and politics, it became a regular and normative element of American society, legitimated by a state of exception and emergency that became permanent rather than temporary.
+<p>As war became normalized as t.he central fimction of power and politics, it
+became a regular and normative element of American society, legitimated by a state of exception and emergency that became permanent rather than temporary.
 As the production of violence reached beyond traditionally defined enemies and threats,